werbasinnotec/eventstore/Readme.md

 });
 ```

-### Get Information between a range by AggregateID
+### Get information between a range by aggregateID

 ```
 const aggregateID = 'ABC';